midhunkalarikkal/FullDomain/Notes/nextjs.md

 18. `Active Links`

     18. 1.
 Created a `(auth)` route group gor login register and forgot password and create a layout for the `(auth)` route group and by using usePathname hook implemented the active link

+19. `Params and SearchParams`

+    19. 1. `Params` is a promise  that resolves to an object containing the dynamic route parameters (like id)

+    19. 2. `SearchParams` is a promise that resolves to an object containing the query parameters(like filters and sorting)

+    19. 3.
+Created an `articles` folder and then `[articleId]` folder for trying this scenario

+    19. 4. in the server compoenents we can use asyn await for the params and searcParams resolving and in the client compoenents we need to use `use` hook from the react.

+    19. 5.
+While page.ts has access to both params and searchParams and the layout.tsx only has to access the params

+20. `Navigatin programmatically`

+    For eaxmple: if we place an order , we need to redirect to another page with new content

+    20. 1.
+By using `useRouter` from next/navigation and creating an instance and can push and pass the route to which we want to navigate, and also we can use redirect method from next/navigation

+21. `Templates`

+    20. 1. `Templates` are similar to layouts because they allow you to share common UI between multiple pages in your app.
+For example, you might have the same header or sidebar across different pages.

+    20. 2.
+However, when a user navigates between pages that use the same template, the page is treated as a completely new load.

+        20. 2.
+1. a new template component instance is mounted
+        20. 2.
+2. DOM elements are recreated
+        20. 2.
+3. State is cleared
+        20. 2.
+4. effects are re-synchronized

+    20. 3.
+Can create a template by exporting a default React component from a file named template.js or template.tsx inside the route folder.

+    20. 4.
+Just like layouts, templates should accept a children prop so that the nested pages can be displayed inside the template.

+22. `Loading UI`

+    shimmer or skeleton

+23. `Error handling`

+    23. 1.
+It automatically wraps route segments and their nested children in a React Error Boundary

+    23. 2.
+Can create custom error UI's for specific segments using the file system hierarchy

+    23. 3.
+It isolates errors to affected segments while keeping the rest of your app functional

+24. `Recovering from Error`

+    24. 1.
+Adding a reset with the error props in Error Boundary and use the startTransition from react and use thereset function inside the startTransition function will give an error recovering solution

+    1:45